Malekitsu/MM6-Nightmare-Mode/README.md

 Names are not ordered by importance: everyone had a key role and put a lot of effort into this.

 Note to users
+## Patch 2.1.5 Changelog
+ - Several fix to classes
+ - Weapon enchants can no longer crit

 ## Patch 2.1.4 Changelog
  - Added a respec npc:
    - it's found at the Seer, in Ironfist